hyundai-robotics/doc-hi6-sdk/1-intro/README.md

 ﻿# 1.
-Overview of Hi6 SDK
+Overview of ${cont_model} SDK

-This manual describes how to use the SDK for developing plug-in apps to develop the additional functions of the Hi6 controller.
+This manual describes how to use the SDK for developing plug-in apps to develop the additional functions of the ${cont_model} controller.

 The functions of apps that can be developed with the SDK are as follows.